dapr/quickstarts/distributed-calculator/README.md

 3. Deploy all of your resources: `kubectl apply -f .`.
    > **Note**: Services could also be deployed one-by-one by specifying the .yaml file: `kubectl apply -f go-adder.yaml`.

 Each of the services will spin up a pod with two containers: one for your service and one for the Dapr sidecar.
-It will also configure a service for each sidecar and an external IP for our front-end, which allows us to connect to it externally.
+It will also configure a service for each sidecar and an external IP for the front-end, which allows us to connect to it externally.

 4. Wait until your pods are in a running state: `kubectl get pods -w`